 I started attending church as a newborn in the early 90s.
 I grew up there.
 My church was small, family oriented and tightly knit.
 My church family felt like actual family, and not only because my actual family made up nearly half of the congregation.
 I remember going to Sunday school, hearing all of the core bible stories, singing congregational hymns, performing in Christmas programs, and attending youth group regularly.
 I would estimate 2-3 times a week for about 17 years to be my attendance record in church.

 For the most part I can honestly say that church was a happy and comfortable place for me.
 I felt safe there for a long time.
 Although it was one of the few things I had ever experienced in life, I enjoyed being there.
 Aside from spending time at home and going to school and dance class in a small town, church was pretty much all I knew.
-With that said, it should not come as a surprise that I accepted Jesus as my Lord and Savior at the age of 7, and with all the wisdom of a 7-year-old decided that I wanted to be baptized.
+With that said, it should not come as a surprise that I accepted Jesus as my Lord and Savior at the age of 8, and with all the wisdom of an 8-year-old decided that I wanted to be baptized.
 This is where it started to get messy.

 My church had a program called “children’s church” that was led and supervised by volunteers within the church that were members.
 It was basically a program for children who were too young to sit still during and comprehend the pastor’s sermon but were too old to be kept in the nursery.
 We mostly watched Christian videos and movies and occasionally did bible-based activities and lessons during that time.